Explore a selection of the core courses and electives available to you.

 In organizations, leadership exists within both formal hierarchy and informal culture.
 It's more than a position or title—it involves a personal relationship, and it's a key element of successful coordinated action.
 To develop your leadership skills, like any skill set, you need opportunities for reflection, debate, and practice.

 In Leadership for the Global Executive, you'll explore your own style, strengths, and weaknesses, as well as more general principles of effective leadership.
 The course also serves as a forum and focus for your development as an executive and as a person, building skills that will make you more effective in your professional and personal life.
 Our certified leadership coaches can assist you in clarifying your leadership challenges, so you can learn to improve.

-Senior leaders in a position to benefit from executive coaching on topics beyond the class curriculum will be able to expand the coaching relationship for an additional fee.
+Students with an interest in leadership coaching beyond the class curriculum will be able to expand the coaching relationship for an additional fee.